-- 13.1 If Early Help is appropriate, the DSL will support you in liaising with other agencies and setting up an inter-agency assessment as appropriate. - 13.2 Any child may benefit from early help, but all school and College staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health - and Care Plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including - gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking or exploitation; - is at risk of being radicalised or exploited; - is in a family circumstance presenting challenges for the child, such as drug and - alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; - is a privately fostered child.
+- 13.1 If Early Help is appropriate, the DSL will support you in liaising with other agencies and setting up an inter-agency assessment as appropriate.
+Early Help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse. - 13.2 Any child may benefit from Early Help, but all School and College staff should be particularly alert to the potential need for Early Help for a child who: - is disabled; - has special educational needs (whether or not they have a statutory Education, Health - and Care Plan); - is a young carer;

+- is bereaved; - is showing signs of being drawn into anti-social or criminal behaviour, including being affected by gangs and county lines and organised crime groups and/or serious violence, including knife crime; - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation; - is at risk of being radicalised or exploited; - is viewing problematic and/or inappropriate online content (for example, linked to violence), or developing inappropriate relationships online; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol; - is suffering from mental ill health; - has returned home to their family from care; - is at risk of so-called 'honour'-based abuse such as female genital mutilation or forced marriage; - is a privately fostered child; - has experienced multiple suspensions, and is at risk of, or has been being permanently excluded; - has a parent or carer in custody, or is affected by parental offending; - is missing education, or persistently absent from school, or not in receipt of full-time education.